brutalzinn/api-schema-generator/README.md

 # api-auto-schema
 This is an small api that I developed for the bootcamp of the infnet institute.
 Using a json document for storage of data.

-why uses this api for test?
+Why uses this api for test?

 This api can store data using a json file.
 But you can create yours schema and the api will auto create yours routes.
 Easy use!